 Welcome back to another “Ranked” article here on Laughing Place.
 This time we’re taking a road trip to Tampa, FL for a look specifically at the coasters of Busch Gardens.
-The park currently offers 9 roller coasters (soon to be 10), however I have not been on Air Grover, the children’s coaster.
-Suffice to say, it’s pretty likely it would be in ninth place for me anyway.
+The park currently offers 10 roller coasters, however I have not been on Air Grover, the children’s coaster.
+Suffice to say, it’s pretty likely it would be in tenth place for me anyway.

 The other coaster in the park is the sort of infamous Iron Gwazi.
 Originally supposed to open in 2020, this re-tracked and upgraded version of the park’s original Gwazi wooden coaster ended up being delayed due to the COVID-19 pandemic.
 When Busch Gardens reopened in summer 2020, Iron Gwazi wasn’t open, and it didn’t open in 2021 either.
 The park recently announced that the impressive new hybrid coaster will open in March 2022.